Fezbot3000/ubank-research-playbook/EDIT_MODE_GUIDE.md

 The Research Playbook now includes an inline editing feature that allows you to update all text content directly on the page without needing to edit code files.

+**Note: Edit mode is only available when running the application locally in development mode.
+It will be automatically hidden when the site is deployed to production.**

 ### Starting Edit Mode

 1. **Start the development server**: Run `npm run dev` to start the application
-2. **Click "Edit Mode"**: In the header, click the "Edit Mode" button to enable editing
+2. **Click "Edit"**: Look for the Edit button in the top-right corner of method and resource pages
-3. **Visual indicator**: The page will have a cyan border when edit mode is active
+3. **Visual indicator**: Editable fields will have a subtle border when hovering

 ### Editing Content